RicardoGuzmanVelasco/DomainModelling/README.md

 # DomainModelling

 A bunch of domain model exercises from any random stuff.
 Just to practice and improve.
+Navigate through folders to see the models.
+These are some examples:

 ## DDD (Domain-Driven Design)